simplajs/simpla/README.md

 // TODO: replace 'project-id' with your project's ID Simpla.init('project-id')
 ```

+**NOTE:** You MUST create a new project to use with the v2 SDK, as it is not yet compatible with v1 projects, and you risk corrupting data by using it with existing v1 content

 ### Authentication
 Authentication methods remain unchanged from v1, use `login` to log a user into Simpla, and `logout` to clear their token and log them out